Snapchat/djinni/README.md

 header file to inject whatever code you need there.

 For example you could make it log the method name.
-Or you could instantiate a scoped object to log the duration of the call.
+Or you could instantiate a scoped object to trace the duration of the call.

 ### Generate all interfaces as ObjC protocols